whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

     console panel and executed by R.

--   To save your work, click on the disk icon in the same toolbar as the ‘run’ button.
-Giving a filename with a .R extension, such as ‘R\_course\_code.R’ saves it as an R script file - this can be opened like any text file but the .R extension is useful to identify your files that contain scripts.
+-   To save your work, click on the disk icon in the same toolbar as the 'run' button.
+Giving a filename with a .R extension, such as 'R\_course\_code.R' saves it as an R script file - this can be opened like any text file but the .R extension is useful to identify your files that contain scripts.
 This is the usually the easiest way to work; if you need to close your session and return to it another